As17-01/LungTissues/README.md

 `https://github.com/ncoudray/DeepPATH/`

-Data could be accessed via links in `./yandex_disk_download/configs/data/` (not guaranteed to be supported):
+Data could be downloaded from `https://disk.yandex.com/d/hqC98Tu1WfdFfQ` (not guaranteed to be supported):

 Or the slides could be downloaded directly from the source (Check `scripts/preprocess` directory)